HoundGiantScotland

 Temperament & Personality

-This breed tends to suit homes looking for a gentle, dignified, polite companion, with daily rhythms shaped by moderate energy, moderate barking, and moderate drooling.
+This breed tends to suit homes looking for a gentle, dignified, friendly companion, with daily rhythms shaped by moderate energy, low barking, and low drooling.

 Coat type